Chris Johns: I think we are on the cusp of an economic boom

 We need to grow our way out of our debt mountains rather than tighten purse strings early

 Released from lockdowns and other restrictions, we will want to spend.
+Consumer spending sprees will prime the recovery pump.
 Photograph: Gareth Chaney/Collins

 I think we are on the cusp of an economic boom.
 That’s not a forecast served up from a flawed economic model; it’s a view based on an existential perspective of economic behaviour.
 If we don’t have a very robust economic recovery – and a fairly prolonged one at that – it’s likely we will swap a health crisis for an economic one.